roger-gsf/python-mysql-bootcamp/README.md

-# Python and MySQL connection bootcamp
+# Python and MySQL Connection Bootcamp